 E. Conservation Commission and other reviews.

 (1) The Conservation Commission, Town Engineer and any other agency designated to receive and review a site plan shall, within 35 days following receipt of such plan, report their findings in writing to the Planning Board, and shall make recommendations thereon.
-Should the agency be unable to complete a full review of the project within the thirty-fiveday window, it shall file a preliminary statement indicating any problems found within the 35 days and a completed statement as soon as possible thereafter.
+Should the agency be unable to complete a full review of the project within the thirty-five-day window, it shall file a preliminary statement indicating any problems found within the 35 days and a completed statement as soon as possible thereafter.
 Failure to so report shall be deemed a lack of objection to the plan.

 (2) The Department of Public Works is specifically requested to report on the likely effect of the proposed site plan on any plans for road or infrastructure improvements, the effect of any such improvement plans on the site plan, and the need for future road and infrastructure improvements that may result from implementation of the site plan.